 Sudden Unexplained Death in Childhood (SUDC) occurs in children beyond the age of twelve months.
 The cause of death remains unexplained after thorough case investigation including: examination of the child and family's medical history.
-SUDC is a diagnosis of exclusion, in other words, a diagnosis of SUDC is made when other causes of death are not identified after a thorough evaluation.
+A medical examiner or coroner could rule a child's death SUDC when other causes of death are not identified after a thorough evaluation.

 SUDC is not new, but is rare.
 Its incidence is about 1.4 deaths per 100,000 children.
 Based on 2014 statistics provided by the CDC Wonder Database, those affected by sudden unexplained death occurred in:

 By definition, the cause of death in these children is unknown.
 SUDC is a category of deaths that can be determined only after a thorough review of the medical history of the child and their family, evaluation of the death scene where the child was discovered, and the postmortem examination.
 SUDC (or undetermined) is sometimes utilized when an accurate cause of death cannot be found after a thorough investigation.

 At this time, we do not know the answer to this question.
 We do know that some rare causes of sudden death are associated with a genetic predisposition--like some cardiac channelopathies.
 This is one of the many reasons that we advocate for comprehensive investigations for all sudden unexpected deaths and the screening of family members.
 As our overall understanding of genetics improves, we hope to determine if there are genetic variations in some children of SUDC that may predispose them to a vulnerability that was previously unknown.
 This type of discovery could lead to the screening of at-risk children and their appropriate medical care.

 The SUDC Foundation wants to help all families find accurate causes of death, and about 20% of our families do.
 Support services are available for anyone grieving the loss of a sudden, unexpected death of a child.